seanjtaylor/identify_effects_in_social_media/README.md

 - The `scripts` directory contains library code that's used routinely.

 If you have any questions feel free to [submit an issue](https://github.com/seanjtaylor/identify_effects_in_social_media/issues/new) and I'll try to help.

+## Data

+We may make an anonymized version of supporting data available upon request to researchers who complete [this form](https://forms.gle/fgCUrDc1Bjdpp27B9).